amiabix/flappy_bird/README.md

 ## What This System Does

-This system lets you play Flappy Bird, submit your scores, and automatically generates mathematical proofs that verify your achievements are real.
-Anyone can verify these proofs without seeing your actual gameplay.
+This system lets you play Flappy Bird, submit your scores, and automatically generates proofs that verify your score's are real, Anyone can verify these proofs without seeing your actual gameplay.

 ## Architecture